 Some people need to come to a resolution so quickly and so urgently that they’ll just try to get it over with unless a colleague or leader takes pains to emphasize the big picture or the decision’s long-term implications.
 Others like to spin out the possibilities so far that most decisions seem to pend, permanently.

-Keep in mind that whoever sets the ground rules for the discussion of the decision also effectively sets the framework for the decision itself as well as the parameters of its potential outcomes.
+Keep in mind that whoever sets the ground rules for the discussion of the decision effectively sets the framework for the decision itself as well as the parameters of its potential outcomes.
 So if you have a different view of what the decision should be about, you may need to sponsor a discussion that’s a kind of prequel — “deciding what we need to decide.”
-(See Three Crucial Elements of Team Decision-Making.)
+(See How to Reach Agreement with 3 Powerful Elements of Team Decision-Making.)

 Yes, it can be torturous to go over the same ground again.
 But if you don’t, you might think that the issue has been put to rest — only to discover later, that other participants believed different things about the decision and have taken conflicting actions based on those discrepant beliefs.